Lübeck's Dance of Death

 Therefore journeyman, hold on to the hand,

-you must along into another country.
+you must along into another land.

 Death to the wet nurse